TeskaLabs/Frame-Transporter/doc/reference/frame.md

 The memory frame can be received from a network peer.
 The address is stored in `addr` and `addrlen` attributes.

-**WARNING:** This is obsolete part and will be removed in a future releases of libft.
+**WARNING:** This is obsolete part and will be removed in future releases of libft.